bobwei/leetcode-v6/README.md

-# Js App Boilerplate
+# Leetcode

-This is a js app boilerplate with batteries included to speed up project initiation.
+This is a project recording my LeetCode solutions and algorithm notes.